 In just a matter of moments, parks and gardens can transport you away from the hustle and bustle of city life to a place where time lingers, thoughts slow, and nature’s beauty abounds.
 Whether you go there to look at the flowers and plants, or for a wander along the paths, they are the perfect place to kick back, relax, and take a moment for yourself.
-What I love about gardens is that they are like stories in the sense that a person has crafted them and given them shape.

 1. Lex and Ruby’s Garden, Cremorne Point

 There is a plaque somewhere in Lex and Ruby’s Garden that reads: ”the noblest thing a man can do, someone once said, is to plant a tree which will give shade to someone he will never know.”

 Having begun the garden after pulling out an elephant’s ear root from the waters of Sydney Harbour back in 1959 and planting it at Cremorne Point, Lex and Ruby’s garden has been providing cover and solace for local residents and curious visitors for many, many years.
 Originally a dumping area of other’s waste, this slice of paradise has grown into a hectare of plants, bush, steps and paths tended to by a team of volunteers as well as the North Sydney council.

 Easy to access from the Cremorne Point ferry, Lex and Ruby’s Gardens remind us that a such a simple act, like planting a plant, can grow and give so much to the community.

 The Paddington Reservoir Gardens are quite easy to find and, subsequently, not very secluded.
 However, their sunken nature does allow visitors to feel a slight disconnect from the city around them.
 The immaculately kept gardens, which won an Urban Design award in 2009, also help.
 If you stay for a moment or you stay for a while to watch the sunset, you’ll feel better for having spent a moment of your day in this inner city sanctuary.